 This is the method I recommend for dealing with so-called “urgent” requests from above, from fellow team members or from external partners.

-I’ll do it at once
+I’ll do it right away.

-I’ll do it as soon as I’ve finished
+I’ll do it as soon as I’ve finished.

-I’ll negotiate the deadline or the deliverable
+I’ll negotiate the deadline or the deliverable.

-I’ll inform my manager and/or ask for the priorities to be revised
+I’ll inform my manager and/or ask for the priorities to be revised.